 IKEA wants its customers to understand that their role is not to consume value, but to create it. [...]
 IKEA's goal is not to relieve customers of doing certain things but to mobilize them to do easily certain things they have never done before.
-Put another way, IKEA invents value by enabling customers' own valuecreating activities. ...
+Put another way, IKEA invents value by enabling customers' own value-creating activities. ...
+Wealth is [the ability] to realize your own ideas (Normann and Ramirez 1993, 66-67).